Frostbite in Dogs - An Overview for Pet Parents

 Also Read: Winter Paw Care

 The skin may become swollen and red, forming blisters, ulcers, or peeling.
-In addition, frostbite can lead to severe tissue damage causing necrotic, with the following symptoms; dead skin that falls off after several days or weeks, pus forming, black or blue skin, foul smell, and secondary bacterial infection.
+In addition, frostbite can lead to severe tissue damage causing necrotic, with the following symptoms; dead skin that falls off after a period of several days to weeks, pus forming, black or blue skin, foul smell, and secondary bacterial infection.
 Therefore, upon noticing the symptoms, the owner should address the condition before it gets severe.

 What Breeds Are Susceptible To Frostbite